How to Pay Personal Loan EMI with a Credit Card in 2025: A Complete Guide

 Is paying EMI with a credit card a good idea?

 It depends on your financial situation.
-If you can clear the credit card balance within the interest-free period, it’s a viable short-term solution to avoid loan default.
+If you can clear the credit card balance within the interest-free period, then it is a short-term solution to avoid loan default.
 However, high fees and interest rates make it risky for long-term use.

 Do apps offer rewards for EMI payments via credit card?